MikeTaylor/palaeo-concrete/giw/proofreading-notes.md

 * Caption to Figure 13: "stored in in the basement storage area".
 Please delete the spare "in"!
 * Caption to Figure 13: append "Photograph by Jason Huntzinger (Utah State University)".
 * "the double Diplodocus mount at MOSI.": please remove the hyphen for consistency with other mentions of the double _Diplodocus_.
+XXX not yet done.

 ## Page 86

 * Acknowledgements: after "the photograph of the double-Diplodocus mount for figure 10.", add "Jason Huntzinger (Utah State University) supplied the photograph of the concrete elements in collections for figure 13."
+XXX This presently reads "Janson".
 * "David S Berman (late of the Carnegie Museum)" is listed as allowing us to cite a written communication.
 However, Berman's communication, unlike all the others, was verbal.
 * Poor David has once more lost the period after his middle initial.
 Please give it back to him!